0xPolygon/polygon-docs/docs/cdk/how-to/integrate-da.md

 comments: true
 ---

-This document shows you how to integrate a third-party data availability (DAC) solution into your CDK stack.
+This document shows you how to integrate a third-party data availability (DA) layer solution into your CDK stack.

 ## Prerequisites